psingapan/DemonSlayer-RNG-Combat/README.md

 the journey of reaching Muzan.

 The story of the game follows you, a class 5 demon that have relentlessly pillaged your way through villages.
 You have not been challenged by anyone so you continue to publicize your conquests up until now.
-You ravage a village and on the very last house you scoured, you sense a shift in the air...
+You ravage a village and on the last house you scoured, you sense a shift in the air...

 Game Rules:
 - Single player